Quito in 5 Days

 Quito Day 5

-Today, we are doing something we rarely do; taking the hop-on-hop-off Quito Tour Bus.
-This open top double decker bus follows a route round the city’s major attractions, stopping at 7 locations.
-It runs at 90 minute intervals, with the first bus departing UN Boulevard at 10 am and the last at 4 pm.
-At most stops, the bus just drops off/picks up passengers.
-However, at our first destination, El Panecillo, the stop is 30 minutes in duration which gives you sufficient time to scale the monument and continue on the same bus.
-A one day bus ticket costs $15.
+Today, we are doing something we rarely do; taking the Hop on Hop off Quito Tour Bus.
+This open top double decker bus follows a route round the city’s major attractions, stopping at 6 locations.
+It runs at hourly intervals, with the first bus departing UN Boulevard at 9 am and the last at 4 pm.
+A one day adult bus ticket costs $15.

 El Panecillo

-The bus heads up El Panecillo; a small hill with an aluminium statue of the Virgin Mary on top.
-It’s an interesting journey in a double decker, navigating the narrow, winding streets and low hanging electric cables.
+The bus then heads up El Panecillo; a small hill with an aluminium statue of the Virgin Mary on top.
+It’s an interesting journey in a double decker bus, navigating the narrow, winding streets with their low hanging electric cables.

-The Virgen de el Panecillo sits atop a dragon on a globe.
-You can climb to a viewing platform around the globe for a 360 degree view of the city and surroundings.
+The Virgen de el Panecillo, which is taller than Rio’s Christ the Redeemer, sits atop a dragon on a globe.
+You can climb to a viewing platform, which runs around the globe, for a 360 degree view across the city and beyond.

 El Panecillo